Datavault-UK/automate-dv-docs/docs/macros.md

 ###### (macros/internal)

-Internal macros are used by other macros provided in this package.
+Internal macros are used by other macros provided by dbtvault.
 They process provided metadata and should not need to be called directly.

 ___